dfinity/motoko/doc/README.md

 # Building the documentation locally

-You can build the documentation locally as follows:
+You can build the basic documentation locally as follows:

 ```
 make